dayna199524/Eternity-Holdings-Ltd./README.md

 ***
 ### Scope

-After assessing the needs of both new, returning and frequent users myself and the client decided upon the following three pages:
+After assessing the needs of both new, returning and frequent users myself and the client decided upon the following features to be included across the website:

-- Homepage
-- Invest/Sell page
-- Contact Page

-Features that we felt were important to include in these pages were:

 - An easy pathway to the contact page with further button links to the page strategically placed around the site, such as in the hero image and footer, to encourage the user to get in touch.
 - Relevant external links in the footer to social media pages and unions/organisations associated with the business.